Director of Music for Australia and New Zealand, TikTok

 “Study what the people you like do, think about how you could be involved – not just on air.
 Then make it happen.”

-After working at The Rock, Ollie moved to the UK where he worked in radio in London, before coming to Australia.
+After working at The Rock, Ollie moved to the UK where he worked in radio in London, before moving to Australia to join triple J.

 Photography by Daniel Boud